getodk/docs/odkx-src/survey-using.rst

 .. note::

   Please note that ODK-X Survey version 2.1.9 does not support Android 4.x.
-It's minimum Android version is 5.0
+Its minimum Android version is 5.0

   #.
 Choose to view the installed applications.
   #.
 Select the :guilabel:`Widgets` tab at the top of that screen.